knative/docs/docs/serving/samples/blue-green-deployment.md

 ```

 This will deploy the initial revision of the sample application.
 Before we can
-route traffic to this application we need to know the name of the initail
+route traffic to this application we need to know the name of the initial
 revision which was just created.
 Using `kubectl` you can get it with the
 following command: